openedx/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_setup.rst

 Each partner institution identifies one person, or more often several people, to be video administrators.
-The video administrators periodically use the YouTube Content Management System (CMS) to access the video files that are hosted by YouTube and the reports that YouTube produces.
+The video administrators periodically use the YouTube content management system (CMS) to access the video files that are hosted by YouTube and the reports that YouTube produces.

-Video administrators use the CMS to access your YouTube channels, the videos associated with those channels, and YouTube’s reporting tools.
+Video administrators use the CMS to access YouTube channels, the videos associated with those channels, and YouTube’s reporting tools.
 In general, the CMS enables an administrator to:

 * Manage ownership of files hosted on YouTube.